 SOURCE: Gao Y, et al. (2009).
 [Effects of learning and memory of fluoride and the antagonism of selenium in rat.]
 [Study in Chinese] Studies of Trace Elements and Health 26(2).

 SOURCE: Zhang J, et al. (2009).
-[Influence of fluorosis on learning memory of pup rats and activities of SOD and content of MDA in brain.]
-[Study in Chinese] Chinese Journal of Public Health 25(11):1347-48.
+The effect of fluorine exposure of pregnant rats on the learning and memory capabilities of baby rats.
+Chinese Journal of Public Health 25(11):1347-48.